jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Foreword

 My oldest child enlisted in a beginner Spanish class.
 It wasn't long before the teacher suspected (correctly) that Spanish was his mother tongue.
 To test him, the teacher briefly displayed words of colors typed in a different color and then told my son to say the color each word was written in.

 Here's an example:

 <LanguageTest />

-It's near impossible to cheat the test.
+It's nearly impossible to cheat the test.
 Even if you're pretending ignorance, your mind reads the word before seeing the color.
 My kid was soon found out and took the advanced Spanish class.
 I laughed when he told me the story.
 I advised him to take a lesson from it.

-The lesson is you should never stop evolving, it's a mindset only for the doomed.
+The lesson is that you should never stop evolving; it's a mindset only for the doomed.

 That's the reason I still read this book today in 2083.
 I never want to go back.